 Anthony Gaughan is Professor of Law and Kern Family Chair in Law at Drake University Law School.
 He teaches Civil Procedure, Constitutional Law, Election Law, and Evidence.
 Prior to joining Drake Law, he was a litigator with a large Wisconsin law firm.
 Anthony is also an Iraq veteran and former U.S. Navy officer.

 He is author of the book, The Last Battle of the Civil War: United States versus Lee, 1861-1883 (Baton Rouge: Louisiana State University Press, 2011) (peer reviewed).

-He has twice received the Leland Forrest Outstanding Professor of the Year award (2015 and 2016).
+He has received the Leland Forrest Outstanding Professor of the Year award three times from the graduating class at Drake Law School (2015, 2016, and 2021).
 He was awarded the Defense Meritorious Service Medal and the Iraq Campaign Medal for his military service in Iraq.